Aberdare: Transport

 The town is served by Aberdare railway station and Aberdare bus station, opposite each other in the town centre.
 The town has also been subject to an extensive redevelopment scheme during 2012–13.

+The GWR 2600 Class of steam locomotive, in service between 1900 and 1949, were known as the ‘Aberdare class’ due to their use on coal trains from Aberdare.